 TEST SCORING SERVICES

-The Evaluation of Instruction Program (part of OID) provides a variety of test scoring services that are available to all UCLA Instructors.
+The Evaluation of Instruction Program (part of CAT) provides a variety of test scoring services that are available to all UCLA Instructors.
 The overall goal of the test scoring service is to provide an efficient and accurate means of grading multiple-choice exams that will effectively generate reports to suit the instructor’s needs.
 Such reports should be used by instructors to improve the testing process itself.